kony-ronin/ant-viskit/README.md

 Viskit is powered by Apache projects [Ant](http://ant.apache.org/) and [Ivy](http://ant.apache.org/ivy/), and by [Ant Contrib](http://ant-contrib.sourceforge.net/) and [Ant Xpath](https://code.google.com/archive/p/ant-xpath-task/wikis/Introduction.wiki).

 Icon made by [Freepik](http://www.flaticon.com/authors/freepik) from www.flaticon.com.

+A special 'thanks' goes to [@Subreptivus](https://github.com/Subreptivus) for teaching me how to use Ivy.